Lauren Segarra: Experiencing Fieldwork

 Lauren also valued the program’s focus on learning the names and importance of native plant species – which, as she notes, naturally aligns with her passion for plant taxonomy and getting to know the land that you live on/occupy.
 She especially enjoyed the projects that involved local Native American tribes, noting, “I loved learning more about the history of the PNW and gaining a deeper appreciation for the first nations people who continue to be stewards of the land that they live on.”

 The transformative experience Lauren had in EarthCorps gave her skills that she still uses today in her career as a botanist.
 Her job involves herbicide application and planting projects, and she leads a crew of biological technicians in invasive plant removal and plant monitoring.
-Lauren is grateful to have had the intensive experience with these activities in EarthCorps so she can share that knowledge with others and teach skills to her own employees.
+Lauren is grateful to have had the intensive experience with fieldwork in EarthCorps so she can share that knowledge with others and teach skills to her own employees.
 Pretty cool!

 When asked what advice Lauren would give to someone considering joining the Corps, she says this: “Be completely open-minded.
 Don’t judge others based on their first impressions.
 People are surprising.
 Sometimes you absolutely can’t stand someone on your crew, but you can always find a way to work alongside them.
 You can become best friends with literally anyone after digging blackberry root balls out of some random muddy field for a week straight.”
 Also, “rain falls.
 Enjoy the mud.”